Fused vs Floating Canvas

 Of course, there is the benefit of the fit!

-But then there is being able to choose the exact style you want, along with the fabric, lining and buttons.
+In addition, there is being able to choose the exact style you want, along with the fabric, lining and buttons.
 But what about what’s under the hood?
 Is there such a difference in the craftsmanship and quality of materials?

 The canvas (middle layer) allows you to take something which is two-dimensional, like a piece of fabric, and turn it into something which is three-dimensional, like a human body.